 As the demands on security-related technology increase and evolve, new perception systems have the potential to vastly improve public safety and security performance.
 Velodyne Lidar is at the forefront of delivering these technologies to improve threat detection and traffic management in airports, transportation, and energy infrastructure, as well as commercial and private facilities.
 Velodyne’s lidar technology is powering a new generation of safety and security solutions today.

-To learn more on how safety and security systems are evolving with the addition of lidar, we connected with Jon Barad, Velodyne’s Vice President of Business Development.
+To learn more on how safety and security systems are evolving with the addition of lidar, we connected with Jon Barad, Velodyne’s Vice President of Corporate Development.

 VL: What is the current state of the security industry?